grittathh/noParFor/README.md

 * each worker instance writes one output file (a single outputDataStruct.mat file) per iteration, to the right subdirectory.
 * each subdirectory will hold 1000 output .mat files
 * directoryTestPFS_multi.job (the "master" job) copies the contents of OWORKDIR to worker "working" directories, one per worker: /scratch/users/userid/identifier/scratchN where N is the Nth worker.
 Each worker's output is logged as a .out file in this directory.
+* each worker is a node of myMulti2.job. each node runs myTask.m via run_matlab.sh, via pbsdsh.
 * workers sit around waiting for the master job to assign an iteration to work on. to do this, the master job simply adds a line to the end of the worker's assignedJobs.ndx file.
 * each worker has a assignedJobs.ndx file and a completedJobs.ndx file. the master job makes sure each worker has 30 more assigned jobs than completed jobs.
 * when each worker completes a job (iteration), it writes a single outputDataStruct.mat file and writes a line to the master job's tracking file.